 Enter your password twice.
 Please note that you won’t see anything as you type the password on your screen.
-Just type password anyway and press ENTER, and re-type the same password and press ENTER.
+Just type the password anyway and press ENTER, and re-type the same password and press ENTER.

 The password has been encrypted.
 Next, we need to add this password in